asdawn/QGIS4CentOS8/README.md

 # QGIS4CentOS8
-A tutorial on compiling QGIS for CentOS 8
+A tutorial on compiling QGIS latest for CentOS 8

 Currently QGIS is not available in the epel-release repository(CentOS 8), so we have to compile one if needed.
 I tried several times and finally got the correct way.